 IDEA!
-LED Stern light on Frame Case Cover
+LED stern light on Frame Case Cover

-The plastic cover is very strong - easy to drill holes to fit a stern light - some ingenuity needed for the wiring and angling of the light, but the height is ideal.
+The plastic Frame Case Cover is very strong - easy to drill holes to fit a stern light - some ingenuity needed for the wiring and angling of the light, but the height is ideal.

-In 2010 we changed the shape of the Frame Case for this purpose and offer an upgrade with LED Stern Light - rated at 3NM - burns only 1.5W or 0.1amps.
+In 2010 we changed the shape of the Frame Case Cover for this purpose and offer an upgrade with LED Stern Light - rated at 3NM - burns only 1.5W or 0.1amps.

 IDEA!
-Hydrovane vane as riding sail
+Hydrovane Vane as riding sail

-At anchor, set the Hydrovane vane amidships trailing aft and lock it in place - Ratio in neutral/far right and Vane Locking Pin inserted.
+At anchor, set the Hydrovane Vane amidships trailing aft and lock it in place - Ratio in neutral/far right and Vane Locking Pin inserted.
 Helpful when windy to minimize the 'snaking' of the boat at anchor.
 Best to make a cover for the Vane if you leave it on for this purpose often.

 IDEA!
-For mizzens - rotate vane to horizontal, rather than taking it off
+For mizzens - rotate Vane to horizontal, rather than taking it off